 • Level of Fitness: The cardiovascular fitness and overall strength of an individual can impact their calorie burn during weight training, as fitter individuals can perform more challenging exercises at higher intensities.

-See also How many calories in a halo california mandarins
+See also How many calories are in white american cheese

 Understanding the science behind calorie burn in weight training can help us optimize our workouts for greater energy expenditure and overall fitness.
 It is important to remember that individual variations, such as genetics and hormonal factors, can also influence the calorie burn during resistance exercise.